My Wiksten Haori in Crinkle Linen

 One tip if you’re making it up in a crinkle linen.
 Both upper collar and under collar are interfaced so make sure you use a lightweight interfacing so as not to interfere with the texture of the fabric.

 The pattern is really fabulous and came together super-quick.
 I honestly felt like I took more time at the cutting stage than I did the sewing part.
 With clear and simple instructions, it’s a winning pattern for beginners and I’d highly recommend it to anyone who finds the prospect of lining a jacket a little confronting.
 What about you?
-Are you planning a Wiksten Jacket in your sewing future?
+Are you planning a Wiksten Haori in your sewing future?